quick6black/flex-Android-Material-Skins/README.md

 - Actionbar
 - ButtonBar
 - Callout
-- Toggle Switch
+- Checkbox (using FXG for now)
 - Raised Button
 - Flat Button
 - Circle Button
 - HSlider
 - HScrollBar
-- Checkbox (using FXG for now)
+- MobileGrid (experimental)
 - Radiobutton
 - Textinput
 - Textarea
 - Tabbedviewnavigator
+- Toggle Switch
 - TransparentActionButton
 - TransparentNavigationButton
 - VScrollBar

-- MobileGrid (experimental) To properly replicate the material design the component will have to be modified.

 I am using all actionscript, so component colors can be configured in CSS.